 When it comes to leading your team in a post-covid world, can you see the wood for the trees?

 Working from home and the lonely reality of spending too much time in front of screens, a lack of in-person contact, and reduced ‘creative collisions’ will all be impacting your team’s ability to perform, be productive and creative, and thrive.
-It may also be impacting their health and wellbeing.
+Not to mention the effect on everyone's health and wellbeing.

 To survive and thrive now it’s essential to be resourceful and to adapt and change.

-Actually nature can help you both regenerate and realise your organisation’s potential in these challenging times, by showing you how a life-affirming, responsive, interconnected and innovative system works.
+Actually nature can help you both regenerate and realise your organisation’s potential in these challenging times, because it's a living example of how a life-affirming, responsive, interconnected and innovative system works.

 Take bees.
 Bees are more than busy; they’re nimble.
 Despite their tiny brains (about the size of a sesame seed), individual bees can sense what job the colony needs doing and get to it instinctively.